drew-abbo/SongRat.ing/README.md

 1. Port forward the server on ports 80 and 443.

-2. Start by adjusting the settings for DNS settings for the domain to point to the public IP address of the server.
+2. Adjusting the DNS settings for the domain name so it points to the public IP of the server.

 3. Ensure everything is up to date and install some basics.